TriggerAu/AlternateResourcePanel/PlugInFiles/ReadMe-KSPAlternateResourcePanel.txt

 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 2.8.1.1        -    KSP Version: 1.1.3
+BETA VERSION
+- Attempt to fix issue with Stock buttone replacement
+- Add some login for App Launcher scaling

 Version 2.8.1.0        -    KSP Version: 1.1.2
 - Fixed issue with singe stage vessels showing no resources
 - Fixed issue with flow control buttons having small hitbox (Issue #83)